Expenditure vs. Expense: Are the Terms Synonymous?

 - Inventory purchase expense, for example, is a cash expense.

-- The best known example of a non-cash expense, for instance is depreciation expense.
+- The most familiar example of a non-cash expense, for instance, is depreciation expense.
+Other non-cash expenses include bad-debt expense and inventory write-down.

 Every expenditure in business is a financial event.
 And, expenditures—like all other financial events—must register in one way or another in the firm's accounting system.

-Most business firms practice double entry accrual accounting, even though this approach more complex and more difficult to use than the simpler alternative, single entry accounting.
+Most business firms practice double entry accrual accounting, even though this approach is more complex and more difficult to use than the simpler alternative, single entry accounting.
 Public companies and other firms use double entry accounting because they cannot otherwise meet government and regulatory requirements for reporting and record-keeping.
-With a single entry system alone, moreover, firms cannot accurately track their own assets, liabilities, equities, revenues, and expenses.
+With a single entry system alone, moreover, firms cannot accurately track their assets, liabilities, equities, revenues, and expenses.
+Double entry accrual accounting meets these needs.

 As a result, every expenditure and every other financial event: